Chung-Research-Group/AIM/docs-builder/source/Input-Output Data Files.rst

 Fitting statistics include Root Mean Square Error (RMSE) and :math:`r^2` value.
 The output file from HeatFit also contains reference temperature used for fitting and fitted isosteric heat of adsorption values.
 The output file uses custom extension **\*.bliso** to facilitate integrated workflow within AIM modules.
 However, the file itself is human-readable and can be opened with any text editor such as Notepad, WordPad etc.
-The fitted isotherm parameters in the output file can be directly loaded in MixPred and BreakLab modules for mixture adsorption prediction and breakthrough simulation, respectively.
+The fitted isotherm parameters in the output file can be directly loaded in **MixPred** and **BreakLab** modules for mixture adsorption prediction and breakthrough simulation, respectively.
-The user is advised not to modify the extension and keywords in the output file, as this can cause issues in isotherm parameter loading
+The user is advised not to modify the extension and keywords in the output file, as this can cause issues in isotherm parameter loading.